 The MOE is a tool used by risk assessors to characterise the risk from exposure to genotoxic and carcinogenic substances, which may be found in food or feed.
 As such, the MOE approach provides an indication of the level of safety concern about a substance’s presence in food but it does not quantify the risk as such.
 Specifically, when using this approach, risk assessors indicate whether the MOE is of high concern, low concern, or unlikely to be of safety concern.
 Moreover, MOEs should be looked at on a case-by-case basis while taking account of both the level of safety concern and any uncertainties involved in deriving the MOE.

-In its 2005 opinion, EFSA’s Scientific Committee expressed the view that in general a margin of exposure of 10,000 or higher, if it is based on the ‘Benchmark-dose lower bound’ (BMDL) from an animal study, would be of low concern from a public health point of view.
-The BMDL is a reference value derived from the Benchmark dose (BMD) which extends the use of dose-response data from studies in experimental animals or from observational epidemiological studies to better characterise and quantify potential risks.
+In its 2005 opinion, EFSA’s Scientific Committee expressed the view that in general a of 10,000 or higher, if it is based on the ‘Benchmark-dose lower bound’ (BMDL) from an animal study, would be of low concern from a public health point of view.
+The BMDL is a reference value derived from the ( ) which extends the use of dose-response data from studies in experimental animals or from observational epidemiological studies to better characterise and quantify potential risks.